asynchronics/async-event/README.md

             .wait_until(|| NonZeroUsize::new(self.inner.value.swap(0, Ordering::Relaxed)))
             .await;

-        // Let one of the blocked sender (if any) know that the value slot is
+        // Let one of the blocked senders (if any) know that the value slot is
         // empty.
         self.inner.sender_notifier.notify(1);